What are expat benefits?

-Before we start though, the first thing you may wish to review is which countries have agreements with the UK that allow you to access benefits.
+It’s a good idea to review the countries with agreements with the UK that allow you to access expatriate benefits.

 - Income-based support